Annazx/nusing_orbital25/README.md

 3. Supabase (Backend)

 ## How are we different from similar platforms?
-● Traditional Tuition Services
+### Traditional Tuition Services
-○ Typical tutoring platforms are geared towards general education and often lack tutors familiar with the highly specific content and assessment styles of NUS modules.
+ Typical tutoring platforms are geared towards general education and often lack tutors familiar with the highly specific content and assessment styles of NUS modules.
 These platforms do not allow filtering by university module modes or match students based on university-level academic experience.
-● Telegram Study Groups or Reddit Threads
+### Telegram Study Groups or Reddit Threads
-○ While informal networks like Telegram groups or Reddit threads (e.g.  r/nus) exist, they are disorganized, hard to navigate, and not designed for structured academic support.
+ While informal networks like Telegram groups or Reddit threads (e.g.  r/nus) exist, they are disorganized, hard to navigate, and not designed for structured academic support.
 Our platform offers curated tutor profiles, scheduled bookings, and credibility through reviews, which are features lacking in other platforms.
-● NUS Peer Tutoring Programmes
+### NUS Peer Tutoring Programmes
-○ Existing peer tutoring services are limited in scale, usually module or faculty specific, and cannot be accessed freely by all students.
+ Existing peer tutoring services are limited in scale, usually module or faculty specific, and cannot be accessed freely by all students.
 Our platform removes these constraints and offers a centralized, searchable marketplace across all faculties and modules.

 ## Development Plan
-3rd week of May: Finalized project scope and team responsibilities 4th week of May: Created Mockup using Figma
+### 3rd week of May
+- Finalized project scope and team responsibilities
+### 4th week of May
+- Created Mockup using Figma
-5th week of May: Pick up necessary technologies - React, Nodejs, Expressjs, Supabase 1st Week of June:
+### 5th week of May
+- Pick up necessary technologies - React, Nodejs, Expressjs, Supabase
+### 1st Week of June
-• Implement user authentication (login/signup)
+- Implement user authentication (login/signup)
-• Route users to setup pages based on roles (student / peer tutor)
+- Route users to setup pages based on roles (student / peer tutor)
-• Begin frontend development of tutor profile form (modules, timing, rates) 2nd Week of June:
+- Begin frontend development of tutor profile form (modules, timing, rates)
+### 2nd Week of June
-• Store tutor profile data in Supabase
+- Store tutor profile data in Supabase
-• Implement search functionality to find tutors based on module and availability
+- Implement search functionality to find tutors based on module and availability
-• Start basic UI for student reviews
+- Start basic UI for student reviews
-3rd Week of June:
+### 3rd Week of June
-• Complete student review system (basic version)
+- Complete student review system (basic version)
-• Complete and test tutor search functionality
+- Complete and test tutor search functionality
-• Finalize tutor profile creation and edit feature
+- Finalize tutor profile creation and edit feature
-• Conduct internal testing for main page routing and profile creation 4th Week of June:
+- Conduct internal testing for main page routing and profile creation
+### 4th Week of June
-• Debug core features
+- Debug core features
-• Polish UI for tutor cards, profile pages, and search filters 1st Week of July:
+- Polish UI for tutor cards, profile pages, and search filters
+### 1st Week of July
-• Implement chat function to allow real-time or asynchronous communication between students and tutors
+- Implement chat function to allow real-time or asynchronous communication between students and tutors
-• Build chat backend endpoints and integrate with frontend interface 2nd Week of July:
+- Build chat backend endpoints and integrate with frontend interface
+### 2nd Week of July
-• Extend student reviews ( Numerical rating and text-based comment) 3rd Week of July:
+- Extend student reviews ( Numerical rating and text-based comment)
+### 3rd Week of July
-• Conduct full system testing
+- Conduct full system testing
-• Refine chat experience and tutor-student communication flow
+- Refine chat experience and tutor-student communication flow
-• Improve search/filter speed and UI
+- Improve search/filter speed and UI
-4th Week of July:
+### 4th Week of July
-• Final UI polish and bug fixes
+- Final UI polish and bug fixes
-• Deploy web app to Vercel
+- Deploy web app to Vercel
-• Prepare project presentation materials and user guide
+- Prepare project presentation materials and user guide

 ## Problem Motivation
 The highly specialized nature of NUS courses often makes it difficult to find effective and relatable tutoring help through traditional services.
 These services rarely have tutors familiar with NUS-specific content, assessment formats, or the expectations of individual professors.
 We believe that the best tutors are often fellow NUS students—people who have just completed the modules, understand the curriculum deeply, and can empathize with the academic challenges faced.